PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-07 17:57:08
+Last updated: 2024-04-07 17:57:45
-Random Quote: Just remember who your friends and who your enemies are. - Billy Butcher
+Random Quote: People come into our lives exactly when they should. - Nina Locke